Guardian Fighter Mod 12 Swordmaster PVE Builds/Loadouts

 - Bull Charge- This power has great physical damage, and it send enemies flying (which is fun) and proves them.
 This move is nice if you need to make some space between you and say, a storm caller.

 - Knight’s Challenge- This power locks you into 1v1 combat where you and the enemy deal double damage to each other.
-Using Griffon’s Wrath while in Knight’s Challenge deals insane damage.
+Using Griffon’s Wrath while in Knight’s Challenge deals insane damage in Conqueror.
 Knight’s Challenge in a tank scenario can also be used to make any boss your personal pet for a few seconds and reassert your aggro.

 Make sure that you mark your enemies. as a tank it helps you build threat and keep your group safe from an unexpected clobbering.
 Your enforced threat is a soft mark you use to grab multiple enemies at once.
 Your RB (again Xbox) button is your hard mark which you use on the biggest enemy in the room.
-You can also use your hard mark to correct an defectors attempt to attack your group.
-With the right active powers and artifact weapon powers, marking targets with even increase the damage enemies take when marked.
+You can also use your hard mark to correct any defectors attempting to attack your group.
+Marking is for threat generation as well as debuffing, so you always want to be sure that the enemies you have are marked to the best of your ability.

 Please know that when selecting points for a build, you must use a certain amount of points to progress up the trees.
 I left space to comment on each power even if it wasn’t selected.
 That way, you know if i picked/didn’t pick a power because it was good/bad or maybe I just need more points to advance to get where we needed (the top of the tree).
 Each build uses one tree primarily and will often use a few points in the other trees.
 This will be notated along the way.
 The Heroic Feats will largely stay the same, however I have noted where some changes could be made.
 These paths are all assuming you’re are going to be tanking primarily, even if you’re in Conqueror build, so we will be skipping heroic feats that give us DPS stats.